textileio/community/docs/hub/cli/hub_keys_create.md

 Creates a new API key and secret.
 Keys are used by apps and services that leverage buckets or threads.

-Using the '--org' flag will create a new key under the Organization's account.
+Using the 'HUB_ORG' environmental variable will create a new key under the Organization's account.

 There are two types of API keys:
 1. 'Account' keys provide direct access to developer/org account buckets and threads.